 Commercial-grade item: A structure, system, or component, or part thereof that affects its safety function that was not designed and manufactured as a basic component.

-Commercial-grade survey: Activities conducted by the purchaser or its agent to verify that a supplier of commercial-grade items controls, through quality activities, or all of the critical characteristics of the designated commercial-grade items to be purchased.
+Commercial-grade survey: Activities conducted by the purchaser or its agent to verify that a supplier of commercial-grade items controls, through quality activities, some, or all of the critical characteristics of the designated commercial-grade items to be purchased.
 The verification can be used as a method to accept those characteristics.
-The commercial-grade survey should include verification of the supplementary ocumentation and the effective implementation of the commercial-grade quality program.
+The commercial-grade survey should include verification of the supplementary documentation and the effective implementation of the commercial-grade quality program.

 Commercial-grade dedication package: An auditable collection of documents that is the result of the commercial-grade dedication process for a specific item and specific safety function.
-These documents contain the technical and quality basis for satisfying the commercial-grade item dedication provide the objective evidence to reasonably assure that the dedicated commercial-grade item will perform its required safety function.
+These documents contain the technical and quality basis for satisfying the commercial-grade item dedication and provide the objective evidence to reasonably assure that the dedicated commercial-grade item will perform its required safety function.